 - Worker’s compensation: If workers are injured while on the job, they could incur costly medical bills and lost earnings if they must take time off to recover.
 Workers comp insurance covers employees when an injury or illness occurs.

-- Surety bonds: Bonds are necessary for various types of construction jobs, especially in regards to government jobs.
+- Surety bonds: Surety bonds are necessary for various types of construction jobs, especially in regards to government jobs.
 It helps ensure that your company will get the job done.
 If something should go wrong, bonds can protect against disruptions or financial loss.

 - Commercial auto: Just like your personal car must be insured by law, so do your business’ vehicles.
 Commercial auto insurance options are similar to personal auto insurance, and can be discussed with your agent.